Bill Owens (songwriter): Later life

 Owens was a regular performer at the Dollywood theme park's Back Porch Theater.
 He had a lifelong interest in the restoration of the endangered American chestnut tree native to the Great Smoky Mountains region.
 Upon his death, Parton said in her eulogy that Owens and his wife Sandy planted 70,000 trees on Dollywood property over his lifetime.
 The Bill Owens American Chestnut Fund was established by the American Eagle Foundation at Dollywood to continue conservation efforts.

 Owens was portrayed by Cameron Jones in the 2016 made-for-television drama Dolly Parton's Christmas of Many Colors: Circle of Love.

 Death

 Owens died on April 7, 2021, at the age of 85.
-Dolly Parton paid tribute to her uncle with a touching eulogy saying of her Uncle Bill “I wouldn’t be here if he hadn’t been there.”
+Dolly Parton paid tribute to her uncle with a eulogy saying "I wouldn't be here if he hadn't been there."